Resident's parking permit

 Residents who live within disc parking zones are eligible to apply for a resident’s parking permit which allows them to park in the area without being subject to the time restrictions placed by the disc zone regulations.

-What type of vehicles are permitted to park in a disc zone?
+Types of vehicles permitted to park in a disc zone

 The Disc Parking Regulations (1) provide for a class of vehicle called Class A vehicles.

 - motor cars (including dual purpose vehicles, i.e. 4x4’s)